“One of Greece’s top three cultural holidays 2014” – The Telegraph

 Why not join us for a unique experience of exploration and relaxation, a perfect mix of culture and nature, in a truly epic maritime setting?

-Day 1: Our gulet is about 30 minutes from Kos Airport in Kos Harbour.
-Welcome drinks and dinner.
+Day 1: Our gulet is about 40 minutes from Bodrum Airport in the town’s beautiful grand harbour.
+Welcome drinks and dinner

-Day 2: We make an early crossing to Pothia, the harbour of Kalymnos, where we visit the Early Christian church of “Christ in Jerusalem” with its elaborate mosaics, and the archaeological museum’s extraordinary collection of Classical Greek sculpture.
-In the afternoon, we drop by the Turkish harbour of Turgutreis for cabotage formalities before returning to a cove off Kalymnos.
+Day 2: We make an early crossing to Pothia, the harbour of Kalymnos, where, depending on availability, we visit the Early Christian church of “Christ in Jerusalem” with its elaborate mosaics, and the archaeological museum’s extraordinary collection of Classical Greek sculpture.

 Day 3: Wonderful maritime scenery abounds as we make the long westward crossing to the picturesque harbour of Katapola on the stupendously rugged island of Amorgos in the Cyclades.